Kuhle-Mavundla/CyberbotFinal/README.md

 This ReadMe will guide you on how to use this chatbot easily I doubt instructions are needed to show how the buttons work for similar functions since if it has buttons it is easy to use and gives a great user experience compared to these required commands anyway this is how it works:

-1. Getting Started
+1.Getting Started

-Upon launching the CyberBot application, the `MainWindow` initializes and performs the following:
+The ‘MainWindow’ is the first thing that gets booted up and it does the following when the CyberBot application starts:

-Greeting:Plays a greeting audio and displays an ASCII art header.
+ GreetingPlays an audio greeting and prints an ASCII art header.

-Name Prompt:Immediately asks for your name.
+Name Prompt:Demands your name right away.

 To begin interaction:

-Type your name into the input box and press Enter or click the "Send" button.
+Put your name in the input box below and hit Enter or click on "Send."

-2. Core Chatbot Interaction**
+Core Chatbot Interaction

-After providing your name, the chatbot will welcome you and provide a list of initial capabilities.
+Once you have given a name, the chatbot will reply with a greeting and a selection of initial features.

 2.1.
 Asking About Cybersecurity Topics

-You can ask CyberBot about various cybersecurity topics.
-The chatbot has predefined responses for common terms.
+You may inquire to CyberBot for certain topics The chatbot has predefined responses for common terms.
-Supported Topics:**
+Supported Topics:
        `phishing`
       `strong passwords`
        `malware`